What is blue hour photography?

 Photographers are always looking at creative ways to capture the world around them.
 Blue hour photography is irresistible, because the blue hour offers such a brief opportunity to record dramatic light in a way that our eyes don’t see it.

-- During blue hour the light is soft and there are not harsh shadows, so photos feel peaceful.
+- During blue hour the light is soft with no harsh shadows, so photos feel peaceful.

 - Colors are deep and interesting, ranging from deep blue high in the sky to oranges closer to the horizon.
-This palette makes a wonderful backdrop for silhouettes.
+This palette makes a wonderful backdrop for silhouette photos.

 - City lights are on during the blue hour and the warm tones contrast beautifully with the blue hour tones in the sky.